-- To use our Payer Authentication service, the merchant must use the Three Step Redirect or QuickClick - Button Generator, Build a Button.
-Both of these options allow us to redirect the customer into the payer authentication service.
+- To use our Payer Authentication service, the merchant must use at least one of the following integration methods: Payment API with Gateway.js (preferred), Three Step Redirect API, Collect Checkout (Button Generator with 3DS flag checked), or QuickClick (Button Generator, Build a Button).
+These options allow us to redirect the customer into the payer authentication service.

 Transactions from your system are routed to both the card associations, as well as the banking authentication networks via an Internet connection through the Payment Gateway.
 This authentication information can be accessed in real-time through the gateway's comprehensive reporting system, allowing you to easily identify authenticated transactions and recognize fraudulent ones.
 Enabling authentication does not interrupt the current authorization process.

-If the cardholder is enrolled, an authentication form will be displayed by the cardholder’s bank.
-This form will collect the password and the bank will validate if it is correct.
+- If the cardholder is enrolled, an authentication form (3D Secure page) will be displayed by the cardholder’s bank.
+This form will collect the password or SMS code/verification code and the bank will validate if it is correct.

 - The transaction is then sent for authorization through typical processes and channels.
-The new data elements (ECI and CAVV) are also submitted during the authorization request, thus providing the appropriate benefits associated with VbV and MCSC.
+The data variables (CAVV, DSTID, and ECI) are also submitted during the authorization request, thus providing the appropriate benefits associated with 3D Secure.